KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Artifacts Import - Export file selection #2

-Clicking on *NEXT*, it is possible to see and select the items to be imported to the *target* Knowage environment.
+Clicking on *NEXT*, it is possible to see and select the items to be imported..

 .. figure:: media/impexp_gallery6.png